 Ask your veterinarian about the proper types of food recommended for your pet’s dental health.
 Dogs, with supervision, can benefit from chewy-style treats and toys such as Nylabones and Kongs that help clean food buildup and plaque from their teeth.

 Promote a healthy mouth for your pet and avoid costly treatments that both you and your pet will suffer through.
-Oral treatments are rising: VPI Pet Insurance policyholders filed more than $8.5 million in claims for routine dental care in 2011.
-More than 1,000 VPI policyholders filed claims for tooth abscess in 2011.
+Oral treatments are rising: Nationwide pet insurance policyholders filed more than $13.8 million in claims for dental care in 2015.
+More than 1,000 Nationwide pet insurance policyholders filed claims for tooth abscess in 2015.

 Want to read more about pets and dental care?
 Learn more about canine oral melanoma and the benefits of routine pet dental care.